Alpentech Resume - 40th Year Qualifications

 2001-02 The Colony at Whitepine Canyon, mountain/ RR transit planning, UT

-1997/98 Schilthornbahn AG, Interlaken, ski trail grading plan, Switzerland
+1997/98 Schilthornbahn AG, Interlaken, ski trail grading study, Switzerland

 1995/96 Northstar at Tahoe, mountain planning, Truckee, CA